-We need to have engagement on projects because we want them to engage with us with the process and with the PMO, the people in the PMO and the reporting process that we have to do as part of the way the projects are managed professionally within our organisation.
+We need to have engagement on projects because we want them to engage with us with the process and with the PMO, the people in the PMO and the reporting process that we have to do as part of the way the projects are managed professionally within our organization.

 We also want to encourage action taking when we’re working with other people.

-It’s really important that we get them to take action and to do their project tasks and that if we can make that even a tiny bit more fun and easier for them, we might encourage them to prioritise their work that they need to do for us.
+It’s really important that we get them to take action and to do their project tasks and that if we can make that even a tiny bit more fun and easier for them, we might encourage them to prioritize their work that they need to do for us.

 Okay, so that’s the positive side of why we need people to engage with us on our project as you probably.

 There’s probably nothing there that you weren’t already expecting because when we don’t have engagement and I’m sure you would have seen some of these problems before as well, people don’t pay attention.